Extracting Interpretable Models from Tree Ensembles: Computational and Statistical Perspectives

 and

 Combining these bounds with inequality~\ref{basic.ineq2}, we derive

 which implies

 Thus, we have established the bound in the first claim of Theorem~\ref{thm.rates}.
-The corresponding bounds for~$\widehat{f}_2$ and~$\widehat{f}_3$ follow by (nearly) identical arguments, which only require recalling the definitions of $r_2$ and~$r_3$ from Corollary~\ref{cor.rates}, as well as replacing subscript ``1'' with ``2'' or ``3'', respectively.
+The corresponding bounds for~$\widehat{f}_2$ and~$\widehat{f}_3$ follow by (nearly) identical arguments, which only require replacing subscript ``1'' with ``2'' or ``3'', respectively.